Living a happy, healthy life, with dignity and respect is a goal for seniors.

 How to Treat Older Persons With Dignity and Respect

-Try hard to understand them; never treat a person with less respect because he or she is older; be patient; be careful that you push or race past an older person; open the doors for them; look at them when you speak; help them remember things; help them find things. …
+Try hard to understand them; never treat a person with less respect because he or she is older; be patient; be careful that you never push or race past an older person; open the doors for them; look at them when you speak; help them remember things; help them find things. …

 As an Older Person, How Do I View Myself?